tgardela/event_manager/README.md

 ## SetUp

+Python version used to develop this project is Python 3.10.2.
 It's highly suggested that you create a virtual environment for running this app.
 Typical IDE's (like PyCharm) should help you do this automatically.

 After creating the virtual env and activating it please install all the requirements: